-Michael Stirling’s raga singing offerings are accompanied by tambura, the majestic and indispensable drone necessary for Indian Classical Music and tabla, the set of two, highly refined, tuned hand drums, also essential for Indian Classical music.
+Michael Stirling’s raga singing offerings of classes, workshops or concerts are accompanied by Tambura, the majestic and indispensable drone necessary for Indian Classical Music and Tabla, the set of two, highly refined and tuned hand drums.

 In 2014 Mississippi Records released, Deva Loka, a limited edition, hand screen printed LP of Michael’s singing of Classical Indian Music and featuring Michael Stirling, vocal; Benjy Wertheimer, tabla; Lucy Stirling and Peia Luzzi, tamburas.
 Available on Bandcamp.